METIL-HoloAI/HoloTable-Middleware-GUI/README.md

-# Tauri 2 Svelte 5 Boilerplate
+# GUI to be used alongside the [HoloTable Middleware](https://github.com/METIL-HoloAI/HoloTable-Middleware)
-Simple boilerplate for Tauri 2 with Svelte 5 (and shadcn-svelte) using Bun runtime.
+Built with [this](https://github.com/alysonhower/tauri2-svelte5-shadcn) boilerplate for Tauri 2 with Svelte 5 (and shadcn-svelte) using Bun runtime.

-## Requirements
+## Prerequisites
-In order to run this boilerplate, you need to install Bun and Rust.
+In order to run this project, you need to install Bun and Rust.
 If you are on Windows I also recommend installing MSVC before the other dependencies (make sure to check the "Desktop development with C++" workload).

 Some useful links:
 - https://bun.sh/docs/installation